rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 - we mainly use `pekko` libraries for main work and `logback-classic` for logging
 - `root` definition which defines the `name`, `assemblyJarName` and `mainClass`
 - all of which is used by `sbt assembly` to turn our code into `braindrill.jar`

+Also, we configure the `assemblyMergeStrategy` for `sbt-assembly` to handle file conflicts when creating a JAR.
+It defines how to merge files from different JARs:

+Discard Specific Files:
+- `META-INF/versions/9/module-info.class`
+- `module-info.class`

+Default Strategy:
+- For all other files, use the default merge strategy.

+The main idea here is to avoid conflicts with Java 9 module system files and ensure smooth merging of other files.

 and a one line definition in `project/plugins.sbt`:
 ```scala